suncoast-devs/handbook/meta/legacy/tools/full-envrionment-setup/index.md

+---
-# Full Env Set up
+title: Full Env Set up
+---

 This is a walkthough of the all the tools, templates, and software to setup a new computer.
 This is targeted towards people who have been through the cohort and need to setup a new machine.